cypress-io/cypress/packages/app/README.md

 </route>
 ```

 The advantage here is that the route definition is co-located with the component.
-The route block will be parsed as JSON5 by default, which means that certain options aren't valid, such as if a function is needed to be the value.
+The route block will be parsed as JSON5 by default, which means that certain Vue Router properties aren't valid in the `<route>` block, such as if a function is needed to be the value.

-In such cases, [`extendRoute`](https://github.com/hannoeru/vite-plugin-pages#extendroute) can be used where the `Pages` plugin is added in `vite.config.ts` to extend the route created using regular TypeScript code.
+So far, we haven't needed to use any such properties, but if we do, [`extendRoute`](https://github.com/hannoeru/vite-plugin-pages#extendroute) can be used where the `Pages` plugin is added in `vite.config.ts` to extend the generated route objects, using regular TypeScript.

 ### Some gotchas if you are new to Vue Router